 Also, if you have time to spend 3 days in Munich, there are many easy and beautiful day trips from Munich to discover more of charming Bavaria.

 Munich has a lot to offer.
-Read about the city’s main attractions and start building up your Munich itinerary.
+Read about the city’s main attractions and what to do in Munich in 2 days.
+It will then be easy for you to start building up your 2 day Munich itinerary.

 Take an introduction tour of Munich

-City guided tours have become more and more popular and for a reason.
-When you don’t have much time, they’re an excellent option to get a first glimpse at some of the main attractions.
-It gives you also an idea of which ones you want to revisit at your own pace.
+Guided tours have become more and more popular for a reason.
+When you don’t have much time, they’re an excellent option to get a first glimpse at some of the most important attractions and landmarks.
+It also gives you an idea of which ones you want to revisit at your own pace.
+If you plan to discover Munich in 2 days, a tour is a great way to start.

 - the 3-hour bike tour, ideal for those liking active travel.
-A guide will introduce you to Munich landmarks and must-see, telling you interesting stories and facts about the city.
+A guide will introduce you to Munich landmarks and must-sees, telling you interesting stories and facts about the city.

 - how about a guided Segway tour to discover the best of Munich while also having fun?

-- if you prefer walking (that would be me!), you might enjoy a small group walking tour with a guide introducing you to Munich main highlights and lesser-known locations.
+- if you prefer walking (that would be me!), you might enjoy a small group walking tour with a guide introducing you to Munich’s main highlights and lesser-known locations.

 Marienplatz, the heart of the city